dymaczew/ContainerWkshp/README.md

 * Understand core concepts of Kubernetes
 * Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Private
 * Control application deployments, while minimizing your time with infrastructure management
-* Add AI services to extend your app
 * Secure and monitor your cluster and app

-# Prerequisites
-* A Pay-As-You-Go or Subscription [IBM Cloud account](https://cloud.ibm.com/registration/)

 # Virtual machines